 Speak with an experienced Massachusetts divorce mediator if you have questions about alimony in your divorce.
 Husbands and wives can receive alimony if their case warrants it.
 If you and your spouse agree on alimony, you can include a provision for it in your separation agreement.
 A mediator can help you with working out an arrangement for alimony that suits your family’s unique needs.

 Do you have questions about alimony?
 Mediation Advantage Services can help.
-Experienced in divorce mediation, Polly A. Tatum can help you and your spouse negotiate an alimony agreement that looks out for both of your financial interests.
+Experienced in divorce mediation, Law Office of Polly Tatum can help you and your spouse negotiate an alimony agreement that looks out for both of your financial interests.
 Based in historic Worcester with a satellite office in Northboro, MA, our firm serves all cities and towns throughout Massachusetts and Worcester County including, Auburn, Paxton, Leicester, Sutton, Grafton, Shrewsbury, Westboro, Northboro, Southboro, Holden, Sterling, Princeton, Worcester, Charlton, Millbury, Dudley, Spencer, Brookfield, Sudbury, Natick, Framingham, Hopkinton, Milford, Blackstone, Leominster, Fitchburg, Acton, Jefferson, Barre, Oakham, Cambridge, Newton, Marlboro, Lancaster, Bolton, and Hudson.
-Call our office at 508-795-1557, fill out our online form, or email us at email@example.com today to schedule your Complimentary Mediation Success Planning Session.
+Call our office at (508) 466-4679, fill out our online form, to schedule your Complimentary Mediation Success Planning Session.
 You can also sign up for our eNewsletter or download our free e-book for more information regarding divorce in Massachusetts.